emlased/MONAI-Label-on-Runpod/README.md

 4. As the model accuracy improves, you can run the fine-tuned DeepEdit model under the **Auto Segmentation** tab to automatically create a mask on a new study using your model
 ## 7. Quality Control with MONAI Label Reviewer
 [README](https://github.com/Project-MONAI/MONAILabel/blob/364c693d267529770520982b24652fa45cb2f7d1/plugins/slicer/MONAILabelReviewer/README.md)
+## 8. Re-depolying a Runpod
+After you create the MONAI Label server on a RunPod, it will persist.
+Next time you need to use the server all you need to do is run the script start_server.sh using the bash command as described previously.
+RunPod will charge an hourly rate for GPU usage as well as a daily flat rate for storage, so be mindful of keeping many inactive RunPods on the account.